stranger things have happened: charlie heaton on finding fame

 Jacket Levi's Made & Crafted.
 T-shirt vintage Hanes from Scout LA.
 Jeans vintage Levi's vintage from What Goes Around Comes Around.

 Like most actors, Charlie finds the acting process very cathartic.
 "It gives you a chance to get things out that maybe you don't share in your day to day life," he muses.
 "Adopting these roles allows you to convey emotions that you don't necessarily want the outside world to see."
 Hearing how passionate he is about his profession, one could be forgiven for thinking Charlie's had a burning desire to act his entire life, but in actual fact it's something he simply fell into two years ago.
 Up until that point Charlie's life had been about music.
 At 16-years-old he moved to London to live with his dad, where he joined punk band Comanechi, and toured the world with them for a year as their drummer.
-When the money dried up he joined a talent agency.
-"I wasn't looking for anything," he says earnestly, "but then these opportunities came up and I did a commercial which was more like an eight minute movie, signed to an agent, got US representation and then realised, well ok this is something I enjoy doing."
+When the money dried up, he joined a talent agency.
+"I wasn't looking for anything," he says earnestly, "but then these opportunities came up and I did a commercial which was more like an eight minute movie, signed to an agent, got US representation, and then realized, 'well ok, this is something I enjoy doing.'"

-As well as Shut In, Charlie has two more, equally dark, and psychologically challenging roles to his name; a council estate junkie in the 2015 British drama Urban & The Shed Crew, opposite Anna Friel and Richard Armitage, and a teen delinquent in the soon to be released As You Are, opposite Amandla Stenberg.
+After Shut In, Charlie landed two more, equally dark, and psychologically challenging roles — a council estate junkie in the 2015 British drama Urban & The Shed Crew, opposite Anna Friel and Richard Armitage; and a teen delinquent in the soon to be released As You Are, opposite Amandla Stenberg.
 "I tend to get drawn to dark roles," he admits.
 "When I'm looking for a role, I always have to find something true that's in myself that I can put into the role.
 I'm not saying I'm really dark or anything, but it's about finding that vulnerability.
 Everyone has vulnerabilities that they maybe don't want to share.
 You find yourself being drawn to characters that are somehow similar to yourself or have gone through things that you're going through or you can relate to them somehow."